radicallyopensecurity/password-training/README.md

 For the purposes of this demo we will be using the WiFi Pineapple mark 5.
 For the mark 4 and mark 6 Tetra and Nano versions the interface will look somewhat different but the theory and principles behind this demo apply across the full range of devices.
 (Even the older, now unsupported pineapple revisions could still be used to accomplish many of these same things.)

 ## Setup details
 The WiFi pineapple can be set up in many different networking configurations.
-For the purposes of this demo we will be using the WiFi pineapple's own ehternet port as our management interface and bridge our laptops WiFi network to provide internet connectivity to the pineapple itself.
+For the purposes of this demo we will be using the WiFi pineapple's own ethernet port as our management interface and bridge our laptops WiFi network to provide internet connectivity to the pineapple itself.

 ![](Images/network.png)
 Image: Network layout visualization for the demo network

-### Wifi bridging
+### WiFi bridging
 **Note: This is extra information.
 You do not need to do this to do the demos.**
 Another common network topology is to bridge the WiFi Pineapple directly to an existing network.
 The advantage is that you do not need to keep a laptop in the setup.
 This is especially useful when you are leaving the WiFi pineapple in a testing area for extended periods of time.
 The downside is that you are limited to the processing power and storage capacity of the WiFi pineapple hardware itself.
 When a laptop is in the network path you can use that to perform attacks on connected clients too.
 The setup process and WiFi configuration is often also easier to do since we do not need to reconnect when the WiFi configuration is changed.
 Karma and PineAP usage will in some cases also change WiFi settings, causing connectivity issues with using WiFi bridging.